 Is it possible to contract a course over the summer or in an 8-week course?

-Students who have extenuating circumstances (e.g. are graduating early or started the Honors College late), might be able to contract a summer or 8-week course, but only with the Dean’s approval.
+Students who have extenuating circumstances (e.g. are graduating early or started the Honors College after their first semester), might be able to contract a summer or 8-week course, but only with the Dean’s approval.
 You must schedule an appointment with the Dean prior to the Summer Session or the start of the 8-week course to discuss the additional requirements needed to do a summer or 8-week contract.
 Any contract forms submitted for summer or 8-week course will not be considered if you have not received prior approval.

 What counts as an Honors project?